legrisch/statamic-webhooks/README.md

 - Choose to include payload
 - Quickly enable/disable webhooks and headers
 - Efficient concurrent execution of POST requests
+- Debounced webhooks (when using an async queue driver)

 ## Installation

 Run `composer require legrisch/statamic-webhooks`

+In case you want to debounce the webhooks, make sure to setup an [async queue driver](https://laravel.com/docs/5.0/queues).

 ## Usage